Page Reviewed / Updated - Mar. 2016

 Services available to CAP/DA and CAP/Choice beneficiaries are selected individually with the objective of enabling them to live or return to living outside of a nursing home environment.
 These can include any of the following.

 Both the CAP/DA and the CAP/Choice programs are now available statewide.
 Both waiver programs limit the number of participants and waiting lists to receive services are the norm.
-As of March 2015, there were approximately 11,000 positions available and 8,000 individuals above and beyond these positions who were wait-listed for services.
+As of early 2016, state wide demand for these positions exceeded the existing capacity for services.
+A waiting list is used to keep track of those needing services.

 To apply for these programs or have one's name added to a wait list, one should contact the lead agency in their county.
 A list with contact information is available for download here.
 More information about CAP/DA and CAP/Choice is available on the NC Health and Human Services website.